 Where do you live now, and what is your occupation?

-You have a son with special needs.
+You are the mother of a csn.
 Would you like to tell us about him and about your expat experience with him?

 Liam is 12.5 now and his condition, High Functioning Autism, only appeared in the South of France when he was 8.
 We had an attempted burglary at the house and he saw the burglars.
 From that moment it was like the Pandora box was open.
 He had a surge of anxiety and he became OCD and anger appeared.
 We tried to find help on the Riviera but as he was attending a private English school and did not speak French we could not find therapists to intervene with him.
 At first we thought he had a mental illness and only when I returned to London after 6 months to have him assessed he was diagnosed with Autism.

-How did you feel in the various countries where you have lived, as far as schooling and general welcome are concerned?
+How did you feel as mother of a csn in the various countries where you have lived, as far as schooling and general welcome are concerned?